SolraBizna/a1mega/README.md

 Other than `hardcore`, these scripts are ancient.
 While I've done a lot of solo and netplay with every one of them, most of that play was more than a decade ago.
 Caveat player.

+NOTE: a1mega disables the ingame voice chat feature!
+Anybody out there who hasn't switched away from ingame voice chat to using Mumble or Discord, beware!

 # `aw`: Automatic weapon improvements

 Makes automatic weapons have selective fire, and makes them more accurate when fired in short bursts.